 National Archives Virtual Genealogy Fair

-Please join the National Archives for the 2014 Virtual Genealogy Fair on October 28, 29, & 30, starting daily at 10 a.m. eastern time.
-This will be a live broadcast via the Internet so you can ask our genealogy experts questions at the end of their talks.
-The entire event is free and open to all, so there is no registration.
+Please join the National Archives for the 2015 Virtual Genealogy Fair on October 21 & 22.
+This will be a live broadcast via YouTube so you can ask our genealogy experts questions at the end of their talks.

 Background: The National Archives holds the permanently valuable records of the Federal government.
 These include records of interest to genealogists, such as pension files, ship passenger lists, census and Freedmen’s Bureau materials.
 For information on National Archives holdings see www.archives.gov.